leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 4. Calculate fields

 What is this layer?
 This layer traces the top crest of a dam to show location, extent, and state of the dam.
 The options for dam_state are intact, where the dam is intact, breached, where the dam has some damage but is still ponding water at a lowered level, and blown_out where there is structural damage the whole height of the dam so it is not ponding water.
-Ponded water should be traced along the dam crest line if a dam crest is present, then the freeflowing after should trace that same dam crest line.
+Ponded water should be traced along the dam crest line if a dam crest is present, then the free flowing after should trace that same dam crest line.

 #### Lines of Evidence: